Temuujin-Munkhtsetseg/knowledge-graph/docker/README.md

 # Dockerization for the Knowledge Graph Project

 This directory contains the Docker setup for the `knowledge-graph` project.
-The containerization is organized into a multi-service application managed by Docker Compose.
+The containerization is organized into a multi-service application managed by Docker Compose, using a single, efficient multi-stage `Dockerfile`.

 ## Directory Structure

-The `docker/` directory is structured to provide a clean and separate build environment for each application:

--   `docker/gkg/`: Contains the `Dockerfile` for the `gkg` binary.
--   `docker/http-server-deployed/`: Contains the `Dockerfile` for the `http-server-deployed` binary, which is the web-facing server.
--   `docker/http-server-desktop/`: Contains the `Dockerfile` for the `dev-server` binary, which is the desktop version of the server.
+The `docker/` directory contains the core Docker assets:

+-   `Dockerfile`: A multi-stage Dockerfile that builds all the necessary service images (`gkg`, `webserver`, `indexer`, `desktop`).
+-   `push.sh`: A utility script to build and push all service images to a Docker registry.
+-   `README.md`: This file.

 ## Services

 The `docker-compose.yml` file at the root of the repository defines the following services:

--   `gkg`: A service for the `gkg` command-line interface.
+-   `gkg`: A service for the `gkg` command-line interface, used for batch indexing of local workspaces.
--   `http-server-deployed`: The main web server for the deployed application.
-It exposes a public-facing API and serves the frontend.
+-   `webserver`: The main back-end API server for handling queries.
--   `http-server-desktop`: The desktop version of the server, typically used for local development and interaction.
+-   `indexer`: The back-end service for handling API-driven, on-demand indexing of single repositories.
+-   `desktop`: The local development server that provides the graph visualization UI.

 ## Building and Running the Application